Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

       <li><a href = "https://www.optikey.org/">OptiKey:</a></li>
       <p>
          <i>
             OptiKey is a free, open-source, on-screen keyboard software developed for people with motor disabilities who cannot use a physical keyboard.
 It uses eye-tracking technology to allow users to type and control their computer using only their eyes.
-OptiKey tracks and detects the user's eye movements and converts them into mouse movements and keyboard inputs.
-It also offers various features like word prediction, auto-complete, and customizable layouts to enhance the typing experience for users with limited mobility.
-OptiKey was developed by Julius Sweetland and is available for Windows operating systems.<p></i>
+         <p>OptiKey tracks and detects the user's eye movements and converts them into mouse movements and keyboard inputs.
+         <p>It also offers various features like word prediction, auto-complete, and customizable layouts to enhance the typing experience for users with limited mobility.
+         <p>OptiKey was developed by Julius Sweetland and is available for Windows operating systems.<p></i>
       <p>
-      <p><b>***Works on Android.***</b>
+      <p><b>***Works on Android/Windows.***</b>
       <p>
          <img src="https://www.optikey.org/media/pages/applications/optikey-pro/2188186753-1679989592/keyboards_alpha_showing_light_and_dark_themes.png" alt="Primer imagen muestra de la aplicacion" style="width: 400px;"> <img src="https://www.optikey.org/media/pages/applications/optikey-pro/72440548-1679989595/typing_into_word.png" style="width: 300px;"> <img src="https://www.optikey.org/media/pages/applications/optikey-pro/3030750248-1679989597/clicking_on_magnified_folder.png" alt="Tercera imagen muestra de la aplicacion" style="width: 400px;">
       <p>